HarrisonOates/meetcode/items/report.md

 * All of [font](./../MyEducationalApp/app/src/main/res/font), [navigation](./../MyEducationalApp/app/src/main/res/navigation), [values](./../MyEducationalApp/app/src/main/res/values) and [anim](./../MyEducationalApp/app/src/main/res/anim) resource folders
 * Most of [layout](./../MyEducationalApp/app/src/main/res/layout) resource folder (aside from localisation and search UI implementation which was done by Geun)
 * What design patterns, data structures, did the involved member propose?
+  * I designed and implemented a Singleton in [userInterface/UserDirectMessages.java](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/UserDirectMessages.java) to utilise in the Observer that Alex created to fix an issue regarding the observer being lifecycle unaware.
-  * I used a Singleton in [userInterface/UserDirectMessages.java](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/UserDirectMessages.java) and an Iterator (implemented in [userInterface/Generatable/IterableCollection](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/Generatable/IterableCollection.java) and [userInterface/Generatable/Iterator](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/Generatable/Iterator.java)) to support the data structure in  [userInterface/Generatable/GeneratedUserInterfaceViewModel.java](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/Generatable/GeneratedUserInterfaceViewModel.java.java) which was used for persisting user interface elements
+  * Also I proposed and implemented an Iterator (implemented in [userInterface/Generatable/IterableCollection](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/Generatable/IterableCollection.java) and [userInterface/Generatable/Iterator](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/Generatable/Iterator.java)) to support the data structure in  [userInterface/Generatable/GeneratedUserInterfaceViewModel.java](./../MyEducationalApp/app/src/main/java/com/example/myeducationalapp/userInterface/Generatable/GeneratedUserInterfaceViewModel.java.java) which was used for persisting user interface elements
-* Specify what design did the involved member propose?
-What tools were used for the design?
 * Which part of the report did the involved member write?
-* Were you responsible for the slides?
+  * This section
+  * The Application Description
 * You are welcome to provide anything that you consider as a contribution to the project or team.
+  * I designed UI wireframes and sourced icons as well as a font that would support the languages that we were aiming to localise the app to.
+In terms of fonts this is difficult to do as many do not support the Hangul characters.
+  * I also implemented all of the UI except for the dynamic localization, and search UI (done by Geun) as well as the blocking user UI (done by Jayden).
+    * Implemented a customized action bar implementation that supports backwards navigation within MainActivity.java
+    * Created XML layouts for 9 graphically complex Fragments and 2 Activities as well as more XML layouts for generating user interface elements from code (these can be found in the res/layouts/ directory)
+    * Data is persisted across the user interface using android ViewModel's meaning that this data is lifecycle aware and is less likely to cause memory related issues.
+The relevant classes are userInterface/Generatable/GeneratedUserInterfaceViewModel.java and userInterface/Generatable/GeneratedUserInterfaceViewModel.java
+    * Designed and created a graphical interface for private peer-to-peer messaging, as well as updating that interface in real time when an observer triggers.
+The majority of this logic is located within Fragments/DirectMessageFragment.java
+    * Designed and implemented the logic and user interface to facilitate answering Questions.
+A question is one of two states, either multiple choice or not and each state has multiple sub-states inside (as a user only gets two attempts).
+This was implemented in Fragments/Question.java
+    * All persisted data through Firebase was displayed on the user interface in some way and for every user interface element (apart from search UI) I coded and implemented it to display in Android.
     * I made the video and generated the APK for the project

 ## Conflict Resolution Protocol